dwp/govuk-casa/docs/migration-guides/MIGRATION_7.x-8.x.md

 ### Plan origins removed

 This is one of the larger changes in this release, and quite a major alteration to the whole Plan mechanics.
 However, it does bring with it a major simplification that will pay maintenance dividends in the long run.

-For those using origins in their current application, we advise using separate CASA apps for each segmented route instead.
+For those using origins in their current application, we advise following one of the following alternatives:

+* If you don't necessarily need the user to enter the Plan at an origin (perhaps you were just using origins as a means of namespacing waypoints), consider using path-separated waypoints.
+For example, if you previously used an origin of `details` and a waypoint `personal`, this would be accessed via `details/personal`.
+So you can actually just set the waypoint itself to `details/personal`.
+* If you need the user to access certain waypoints directly without going through the whole Plan from the start (the more classic purpose of origins), then consider separating your app into multiple CASA sub-apps, each with their own Plan holding the waypoints originally listed under an origin.
 This is a bit of an involved change so we've put together an [example app](../../examples/multiapp/) to demonstrate one possible way to achieve the equivalent.

 For anyone using _Ephemeral Contexts_, you may also want to consider using sub-apps for portions of your overall service, depending on your use case.
 For example, sub-apps may be a good option for looping journeys.

+The following are no longer available as a result of this change:

+* `req.casa.journeyOrigin`

 ### "Check your answers" removed